totalcloudconsulting/kubernetes-aws/README.md

 * one S3 bucket for kops state store,
 * one Route53 private zone for VPC (optional),
 * OpenVPN service with auto-generated keys on bastion host (optional)
+* AWS EFS mounted on bastion in all AZs
+* optional ALB ingress controller with external (Route53) domain management

 # How To build your cluster